Where do we get our protein from?

 Are protein supplements healthy?

-Plant protein supplements are processed foods, comparable to other macronutrient food extracts like sugar and vegetable oil.
+Plant protein supplements are whole food extracts, akin to other macronutrient food extracts like sugar and vegetable oil.

-Taking protein supplements worsens nutritional status through displacement of nutrient rich whole plant foods.
-A 50g protein powder serve has 200 calories but none of the fibre, iron, vitamins and phytonutrients that could have come from an equal calorie serve of a whole plant food, for example 200g of legumes.
-In most situations, dietary protein is sufficient to meet our needs and the extra protein in the supplement is converted to glucose and fats, contributing nothing but nutrient poor calories to our day.
-Its’s ironical that some nutritionists recommend olive oil (zero protein), protein supplements (zero nutrients), and then suggest a nutrient supplement to compensate.
-The full array of plant phytonutrients, only found in whole plants, would still be missing.
-We say “Eat peas not pea protein.”
+Taking protein supplements can worsen nutritional status by displacing nutrient-rich whole plant foods.
+A 50g protein powder serving has 200 kcal but none of the fibre, iron, vitamins and phytonutrients that could have come from an equal calorie serving of whole plant food, for example, a 200g serving of legumes.
+In most situations, dietary protein is sufficient to meet our needs, and the extra protein from the supplement is converted to glucose and fats, contributing nothing but nutrient-poor calories.

 Which whole plant foods are proteins?

-Whole plants cannot be neatly divided into carbohydrates and proteins to match the classic plate model of a quarter protein, a quarter carbohydrate, and half vegetables.
-Legumes are classified as protein, but most contain far more carbohydrate than protein.
-Whole grains are classified as carbohydrate but are moderately high in protein.
-Nuts have a similar protein content to whole grains (on a per calories basis) but are classified as protein.
-Even potatoes, a vegetable that is typically described as a ‘starch’ has a protein content equal to the % calories recommended.
-However, non-starchy vegetables, despite having a high protein macronutrient ratio, contribute little to daily protein intake because of their very low energy density.
-Our take home message is that one’s plate does do not need a ‘protein’ group to meet one’s protein requirements – adequate calories of whole plants provides adequate protein.
+Plant-based whole foods cannot be neatly divided into carbohydrates and proteins to match the classic plate model of a quarter protein, a quarter carbohydrate, and half non-starchy vegetables.
+Legumes are classified as protein, but most (other than soy and peanut) contain more carbohydrates than protein.
+Whole grains are classified as carbohydrates but are moderately high in protein.
+Nuts have a similar protein content to whole grains (on a per-calorie basis) but are classified as proteins or fats.
+Even potatoes, a vegetable that is typically described as a ‘starch’, have a protein content of 10% (of total calories), which approximates the recommended protein intake.

 See also: